eshopguide/cross-promotion-app/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+After checking out the repo, run `bundle install` to install dependencies.
+Set up the database with `bin/rails db:setup`.

+To see changes in gem development immediately, install the gem in local running app.
+Open a console and set the local gem path with `bundle config local.eg_cross_promotion_app /path/to/eg-cross-promotion-app`.
+Add `gem 'eg_cross_promotion_app', github: 'eshopguide/cross-promotion-app', branch: 'main'` to the projects Gemfile and run `bundle install`.

+## Release

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/eg-cross-promotion-banner.